Skip to content

 • Fort Lauderdale, Hollywood (Broward), and Palm Beach corridor — established coastal housing stock plus heavy salt-air exposure.
 Common job: full tear-off plus standing-seam metal or NOA-approved replacement.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Miami homeowners
+How we connect Miami homeowners

 Network contractors in the Miami metro carry Florida state roofing-contractor licensing, one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated HVHZ install experience, and a 4.0+ aggregated review-score floor.
 We do not route to out-of-state catastrophe chasers; Florida licensure must be local and current.
 For tile and standing-seam projects we additionally verify trade-specific experience.